SUPERYACHT LAW FOR YACHT CREW: TRAINING, CONTRACTS AND VISAS

 A recent development in the industry means that all personnel on board a superyacht will be required to have completed a security awareness course, so it's a good idea to ensure that your STCW95 includes a security module, and if your previous certificate did not cover this, you will need to complete the security course.

 From January 2014, IMO introduced the course for all personnel employed or engaged on board a vessel; this includes anyone from a mobile hairdresser to entertainment crews.
 Although it was announced that Port State Control (PSC) would not take action against non-compliance until June 2015, there have been stories of vessels being fined and held in port before this date.
-This has been added to many STCW95 courses, as John Davies, managing director of Beyond Limits Training explained, “We have recently added Proficiency in Security Awareness to our STCW95 Basic Safety Training Package at no extra cost.”
+This has been added to many STCW95 courses, as John Davies, managing director of South West Maritime Academy explained, “We have recently added Proficiency in Security Awareness to our STCW95 Basic Safety Training Package at no extra cost.”

 The International Labour Conference's (ILO) Maritime Labour Convention, which entered into force worldwide on 20th August 2013, provides the first comprehensive protection for working seafarers, whilst also promoting conditions of fair competition for ship owners.
 The 'Holy Bible' for crew at work on a superyacht; this act includes details on all rights and regulations.
 It gives crew the right to: